d3lio/mrend/PLUGINS.md

 });
 ```

-The above plugin would replace any occurances of `hello` with `hi` in the presentation markdown.
+The above plugin would replace any occurrences of `hello` with `hi` in the presentation markdown.

 There are two types of plugins - native showdown plugins and mrend plugins.
 For now we're just going to look at the mrend plugins.